 To minimize warping when printing more complex prints with Ultimaker PC, it is recommended to apply a thin layer of Magigoo PC to the glass plate.

 Caution: The addition of glue is recommended to improve adhesion and thereby prevent the chance of print failure and printer damage.
 Additionally, the use of glue can prevent overadhesion that can lead to damage to the build plate.

 We have optimized the Ultimaker Cura profiles of PC to either print with a brim or raft.
 You will notice that the Ultimaker S5, Ultimaker S3 and Ultimaker 2+ Connect profiles use a brim, the Ultimaker 3 profiles either a brim or raft depending on the selected print core, and the Ultimaker 2+ profiles always use a raft.

 Prints are usually best removed after cooldown.
 However, if printing with a raft, we recommend to remove the raft while the build plate is still warm.

 For more tips on how to improve the build plate adhesion, see our build plate adhesion guide.

 Ultimaker PC is printed at a high temperature, which can easily be influenced by the environment.
-To ensure a controlled environment inside the 3D printer it is therefore advised to use the front enclosure included in the Advanced 3D Printing Kit, if you print on the Ultimaker 3 or Ultimaker 2+.
+To ensure a controlled environment inside the 3D printer it is therefore advised to use the front enclosure included in the Advanced 3D Printing Kit, if you print on the Ultimaker 3 or Ultimaker 2+ (Connect).
 This will keep the temperature inside the 3D printer at around 45 °C and provides a higher print success rate, better quality, and performance of the printed parts.
 On the Ultimaker S5, the glass doors will maintain a stable print environment.